enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 8 - Experimental Design.md

-What are 3 advantages of Blokc
+What are 3 advantages of Block over Even related design?